icloud-photos-downloader/icloud_photos_downloader/README.md

                            [--size=(original|medium|thumb)]
                            [--recent <integer>]
                            [--until-found <integer>]
+                           [--download-videos]
                            [--auto-delete]
+                           [--only-print-filenames]
+                           [--smtp-username <smtp_username>]
+                           [--smtp-password <smtp_password>]
+                           [--smtp-host <smtp_host>]
+                           [--smtp-port <smtp_port>]
+                           [--smtp-no-tls]
+                           [--notification-email <notification_email>]

     Options:
-      --username <username>           Your iCloud username or email address --password <password>           Your iCloud password (leave blank if stored in system keyring) --size [original|medium|thumb]  Image size to download (default: original) --recent INTEGER                Number of recent photos to download (default: download all photos) --until-found INTEGER RANGE     Download most recently added photos until we find x number of previously downloaded
+        --username <username>           Your iCloud username or email address --password <password>           Your iCloud password
+        --size [original|medium|thumb]  Image size to download (default: original) --recent INTEGER RANGE          Number of recent photos to download (default: download all photos)
+        --until-found INTEGER RANGE     Download most recently added photos until we find x number of previously downloaded
-                                      consecutive photos (default: download all photos)
+                                        consecutive photos (default: download all
+                                        photos)
-      --download-videos               Download both videos and photos (default: only download photos) --force-size                    Only download the requested size
+        --download-videos               Download both videos and photos (default: only download photos)
-                                      (default: download original if size is not available) --auto-delete                   Scans the "Recently Deleted" folder and deletes any files found in there.
+        --force-size                    Only download the requested size (default: download original if size is not available) --auto-delete                   Scans the "Recently Deleted" folder and deletes any files found in there.
 (If you restore the photo in iCloud, it will be downloaded again.)
+        --only-print-filenames          Only prints the filenames of all files that will be downloaded.
+(Does not download any files.)
         --smtp-username <smtp_username>
-                                      Your SMTP username, for sending email notifications when two-step authentication expires.
+                                        Your SMTP username, for sending email
+                                        notifications when two-step authentication
+                                        expires.
         --smtp-password <smtp_password>
-                                      Your SMTP password, for sending email notifications when two-step authentication expires.
+                                        Your SMTP password, for sending email
+                                        notifications when two-step authentication
+                                        expires.
+        --smtp-host <smtp_host>         Your SMTP server host.
+Defaults to: smtp.gmail.com
+        --smtp-port <smtp_port>         Your SMTP server port.
+Default: 587 (Gmail) --smtp-no-tls                   Pass this flag to disable TLS for SMTP (TLS is required for Gmail)
         --notification-email <notification_email>
                                         Email address where you would like to receive email notifications.
-Default: SMTP username
+Default: SMTP
+                                        username
         -h, --help                      Show this message and exit.

 Example: